 The Squash Blossom Necklace

-This statement piece is composed of beautiful dalmatian jasper, obsidian, and silver-tone beads — all strung on soft, supple elkskin leather; accompanied by naja (crescent) pendants, and a tan deerskin tassel.
+This statement piece is composed of beautiful indigo-hued glass and silver-tone beads — all strung on soft, supple elkskin leather; accompanied by naja (crescent) pendants, and a tan deerskin tassel.
 Like most Squash Blossom Necklaces, this one’s an “eye-catcher” — very substantial and very unique!

 The Double R Squash Blossom Necklace looks fabulous with any outfit… wear it with a sweater and jeans… black leather jacket… tee and shorts… or that little black dress!
 It’s adjustable with a tie back to suit your taste or mood!